FFenix16/Project/README.md

 The model has been train, valid, and test on a ready made dataset using YOLOV8 CNN model.
 ("\img\Dataset\League Icons.v3i.yolov8")

-#the model has been train on a small dataset 531 image and so many classes.
+#the model has been train on a small dataset 531 image and 164 classes, so the predict is accuracy is low.

 Model = LOLAIP2.pt